Three color mochi

 table of contents

-The northern part of Miyagi Prefecture is a treasure trove of roadside stations and farm direct sales stores.
+The northern part of Miyagi Prefecture is a treasure trove of roadside stations and farm shops.

-The size of freshly harvested vegetables is ridiculously large, different from the vegetables you see at the supermarket!
+The size of the freshly picked vegetables is a world apart from the vegetables you see in supermarkets!

-However, this time, instead of focusing on such vegetables, we will focus on delicious Japanese sweets found directly from the farm!
+However, this time we're not focusing on vegetables, but on delicious Japanese sweets we found at farm-fresh shops!

-This time, let's introduce some farm-fresh sweets that you can eat in northern Miyagi Prefecture!
+This time, we'll introduce farm-fresh sweets that you can eat in northern Miyagi Prefecture!

-Mochi is famous from northern Miyagi Prefecture to southern Iwate Prefecture.
+Mochi is famous from northern Miyagi to southern Iwate.

-In Ichinoseki City, Iwate Prefecture, the mochi culture is so developed that the National Mochi Summit is held every year.
+Mochi culture is so developed that Ichinoseki City in Iwate hosts the National Mochi Summit every year.

 Three color mochi

-Be sure to try Miyagi Prefecture's famous ``Zunda Mochi'' straight from the farm!
+Be sure to try Miyagi Prefecture's famous "Zunda Mochi" directly from the farm!

 INFORMATION